 Plea Bargains and Victim Restitution

 Restitution can be enforced by the prosecution or the victim.
-The victim can hire a lawyer, go to a civil court and take steps to collect the restitution that was ordered by the criminal court.
+If someone fails to pay the full amount, the victim can hire a lawyer, go to a civil court and take steps to collect the restitution that was ordered by the criminal court.
 Once the criminal court orders an amount after a hearing, the defendant cannot dispute that amount if the victim only seeks to enforce the criminal restitution amount.

-Most crimes carry mandatory fines or have a fine schedule a judge may impose.
-When the convict pays these fines, the penalty is divided into many different programs, with some of the money going back into the court system, some going to correctional officer training, some going into police officer training, some going to the state’s Victim’s Compensation Fund and the rest going to a variety of other programs.
+Most crimes carry mandatory fines or have a fine schedule a judge may choose to impose.
+The financial penalty is divided into many different programs, with some of the money going back into the court system, some going to correctional officer training, some going into police officer training, some going to the state’s Victim’s Compensation Fund and the rest going to a variety of other programs.

-If you have any questions about victim restitution or the Victim’s Compensation Fund and how these might affect your criminal case, please call (760) 643-4050 or (858) 486-3024 to speak with a top San Diego criminal defense attorney.
+If you have any questions about victim restitution, court fines or the Victim’s Compensation Fund and how these might affect your criminal case, please call (760) 643-4050 or (858) 486-3024 to speak with attorney Peter M. Liss.